 5. Kausani Tea Estate.
 This place is famous for its never-ending vistas and soothing tea gardens.
 It is a must-visit place if you are planning a trip to Kausani.
 The tea of these estates is so great that many countries like Australia, America, Germany import it.
 A fact to take pride in, don’t you think so?

 By Air.
-Pantnagar Airport is the nearest aerodrome from Kausani.
-It is located at an approx distance of 160-170 km.
-After deboarding at the airport, you will need to cover the remaining distance by some means of public transportation.
+To reach Kausani by airways, you need to book a flight for Pantnagar Airport that is about 160 km away from Kausani.
+After reaching the airport, you will need to cover the rest of the distance by some means of public transportation and reach Kausani.

 Leave a Reply: